Sloane Street is home to global luxury retail and a vibrant residential neighbourhood. If Sloane Street blooms, so does London.

 Directional closure of Sloane Street

+Traffic continues to travel in a southbound direction down the west side of the street whilst public realm works take place to the eastern footway.
 A copy of the traffic management and associated diversion routes can be found here.

 Road closures